-$13,000 Flute Left In Boston Taxi Cab Nearly A Decade Ago Returned To Owner
+'Never Thought I'd See It Again': $13,000 Flute Left In Boston Taxi Nearly A Decade Ago Returned To Owner

-BOSTON (CBS) — It took almost a decade, but Heidi Bean is reunited with her flute.
-Boston police said Wednesday they’ve given Bean her instrument worth $13,000 back after she left it in a taxi cab in 2012.
+BOSTON (CBS) — It took almost a decade, but Heidi Slyker is reunited with her flute.
+Boston police said Wednesday they’ve given Slyker her instrument worth $13,000 back after she left it in a taxi cab in 2012.

-Bean, who was a performer with the New England Philharmonic orchestra at the time, said she lost the flute at around 3:30 a.m. when she was riding in a minivan Metrocab from her job at Howl At The Moon back to her Beacon Hill apartment.
+Slyker, who was a performer with the New England Philharmonic orchestra at the time, said she lost the flute at around 3:30 a.m. when she was riding in a minivan Metrocab from her job at Howl At The Moon back to her Beacon Hill apartment.
 The New Hampshire native told WBZ-TV back then she was “devastated” because she worked full-time in high school to save up money for the flute.
+She wasn’t able to continue playing in the orchestra because she no longer had an instrument, and it took her five years to save enough for a new flute.

+“It was pretty terrible.
+I felt like I lost a limb,” Slyker told WBZ-TV on Wednesday.
+“That was like my whole life, playing that instrument.”

 The silver flute was made by Woburn-based Brannen and cost $10,000 at the time.

-Police said they got a tip two months ago from a music store employee in Boston who said someone came in and asked about the value of a flute.
+Police said they got a tip two months ago from an employee at Virtuosity Musical Instruments in Boston who said someone came in and asked about the value of a flute.
 The worker took down their contact information and snapped a photo of the flute with the serial number.

 “The employee later determined that the flute may be the one that was reported missing in 2012,” police said.